 This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with the practice manager as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with the Practice Manager and Mr McCann, Registered Person, as part of the inspection process and can be found in the main body of the report.